mshalvagal/mshalvagal.github.io/projects.md

 These are some interesting projects I've worked on.
 They seem spread all over the place because I've worked on a bunch of different things, but it's been fun, and I have a pretty good idea where I'm headed now.

-## Efficient Exploration with Ensembles of Value Functions
+## Efficient Exploration with Ensembles of Value Estimates

 ### Guide: [Dr. Balaraman Ravindran, IIT Madras](http://www.cse.iitm.ac.in/~ravi/)